-Any person hunting with an air rifle is subject to all other rifle and firearm hunting regulations.
+Any person hunting with an air rifle is subject to all other rifle and firearm hunting regulations, except that air rifles may be discharged within 500 feet of a dwelling.

 HOW TO REPORT HARVEST OF TAGGED WHITE-TAILED DEER

 In February 2021, WVDNR started a white-tailed deer research project examining survival, cause-specific mortality, habitat selection, and movement rates of male and female deer across West Virginia.
 This project will be ongoing for the next five years.